 Whether it be a weekend in Bruges or just a day trip, Bruges is very beautiful and easily accessible from Belgium’s major cities, so why not.

-Belgium is a very small country.
-So much so, it possible to see a lot even with only 4 days in Belgium.
-Like all Belgium cities, the city of Bruges is very walkable with most of the attractions close to each other.
+Belgium is a very small country, so it is possible to see a lot even in a short visit.
+Like all Belgium cities, the city of Bruges is very walkable, with most of the attractions close to each other.
 So one day in Bruges is perfect to see all the highlights and enjoy the city’s charm.